I have two tattoos: 1, the name of a girlfriend and 2, a religious cross. She is no longer my girlfriend, and I am no longer religious.

-Criminal / Medical Complications
+Medical / Criminal Complications

 - If you've been assaulted, manhandled or someone tried to strangle you, how are the police or medics supposed to see the marks and bruising on your body if it's covered with tattoos!?

-- Rehabilitated prisoners who thought it was cool to have home-made prison tattoos while inside, now regret them.
+- Rehabilitated prisoners, who thought it was cool to have homemade prison tattoos while inside, now regret them.
 Most, try to keep them covered.
 Others have had them covered up with modern and traditional tattoos.

 - Face (portrait) tattoo will end up ageing along with you as you age.
 As your body starts to sag and crease/wrinkle, so will the tattoo!
-So think about where you position your tattoos!
+So, think about where you position your tattoos!

 - Ink safety: some inks contain pigments used in printers and car paints.
 The FDA has not approved certain pigments for injection into the skin for cosmetic purposes.
 The FDA has alerted consumers, tattoo artists, and retailers of the potential dangers.

-- Tattoos of faces and other designs will get distorted with severe weight loss or weight gain which can happen to anyone in life due to food consumption (obesity), complications from taking medications or other medical problems.
+- Tattoos of faces and other designs will get distorted with severe weight loss or weight gain, which can happen to anyone in life due to food consumption (obesity), complications from taking medications or other medical problems.

-- Tattoos can cause infections and other complications including allergic reactions.
+- Tattoos can cause infections and other complications, including allergic reactions.
 This can occur years after having a tattoo.
-More health risks involved published by the FDA.
+More health risks involved, published by the FDA.

 - Melanoma and non-melanoma skin cancers are one of the most common cancers in the world.
 These types of cancers will develop in the upper layers of the skin.
 Not easy to detect when your body is covered in tattoos.
 However, they can be curable if detected and treated early.
 But not if cancer happens to be growing/appearing undetected under a tattoo you may have!
 So even one tattoo in the wrong place could be potentially deadly!
-Dr Robert Shmerling, the faculty editor at Harvard Health Publications, says "tattoo inks also make it difficult to evaluate and monitor moles". (video below)
+Dr Robert Shmerling, the faculty editor at Harvard Health Publications, says "tattoo inks also make it difficult to evaluate and monitor moles".

 Interesting Tattoo Facts

-- The oldest discovery of a tattooed person dates back to 3370 and 3100 BC which was on a natural mummy of a man who was named, Otzi the iceman discovered on the border between Austria and Italy.
+- The oldest discovery of a tattooed person dates back to 3370 and 3100 BC, which was on a natural mummy of a man they named, 'Otzi the iceman'.
+He was discovered under the glacier Alps on the border between Austria and Italy.

 - Black is the easiest colour to remove during a tattoo removal laser procedure, unlike lighter colours like green and yellow.